PieTw3lve/Tuxbrain-Bot/README.md

 ## Description
-Tuxbrain Bot is an open source, multi-use Discord bot written in hikari.py, a new static-typed Python API.
-It was programmed by **Pie12#1069** and is currently in development, so there may be some bugs.
-Although it was designed for the Tuxbrain servers, it can also be used for personal use.
-However, please make sure to check the license before using it.
+Tuxbrain Bot is an open source, multi-use Discord bot written in hikari.py, a new static-typed Python API wrapper.
+It is programmed by `pie12` to serve as the official Tuxbrain.org Discord bot.
+The bot is currently still in development, so there may be some bugs.
+While the initial design of the bot was intended for Tuxbrain.org servers, the bot can be hosted and utilized on any server.

 ## Features